Class1c-Gust/CW2024/README.md

 ## Main Menu
 Added a main menu which allows the user to start the game without it starting directly.
 They can either start the game or exit the entire application using two buttons

-## Game over screen
+## Game over screen and Game win screen
-Game over screen shows when the user dies allowing them to either retry from level one or go back to the main menu
+Game over screen shows when the user dies allowing them to either retry from level one or go back to the main menu.
+Game win screen shows when the User beats the last boss, allowing them to return to the main menu

-## Game win screen
-Shows when the User beats the last boss, allowing them to return to the main menu

 ## Transition screen
 Transition text shows after the user beats a level to show a countdown from 5 to begin the next level